dkhmelenko/dkhmelenko/README.md

 my name is Dmytro.
 I'm a passionate software developer and technologies enthusiast.

 My professional journey started in 2011 and it keeps moving.
-I was doing a lot of engineering for mobile operating systems.
+I worked on many projects for mobile operating systems.

 In 2020 I switched to backend development and fall in love with Ruby on Rails, Python and cloud computing.

-&nbsp;
 &nbsp;

 ### 🛠️ Technical skills